-1 kg of wheat flour
+- 1 kg of wheat flour

-7 eggs (of approximately 60 g each)
+- 7 eggs (of approximately 60 g each)

-300 g of sugar
+- 300 g of sugar

-150 g of butter
+- 150 g of butter

-50 g baker’s yeast
+- 50 g baker’s yeast

-3 tbsp of hot water
+- 3 tbsp of hot water

-1 tsp spoon of refined salt
+- 1 tsp spoon of refined salt

-- Add the rest of the wheat flour and mix it until the dough doesn’t stick to the bowl nor your hands.
+- Add the rest of the wheat flour and mix it until the dough doesn’t stick to the bowl or your hands.
 Cover the bowl with a warm kitchen cloth until the mix doubles its size – this can take 7h to 24h.

-Sprinkle a kitchen cloth with wheat flour, put the dough over it and knead it.
+- Sprinkle a kitchen cloth with wheat flour, put the dough over it and knead it.
 Split it into two rolls and roll them into one braid.
 Put the dough braid over a sheet of greaseproof paper previously sprinkled with wheat flour and cover it with a warm kitchen cloth until it triples its size.